 List Files On Remote

 To download files we should know the exact file names.
-The best way to get file names exactly is listing them with list command.
+The best way to get file names exactly is by listing them with the list command.

 List Files On Local

 The upload will send local file or files to the remote system.

 Multiple files can be uploaded like below.
 To upload by using globbing file extension, generic names can be used.

 Upload Directory To Remote